 Sleep deprivation, a common occurrence in both students and nurses, can cause a multitude of problems, including poor eye-hand coordination, difficulty staying awake during the day, high blood pressure, heart disease, slower reflexes, increased irritability, and a lowered ability to think and react quickly.
 Sleep deprivation also increases anxiety and lowers your ability to cope with stressful situations.

 While it is difficult to get a good night's sleep every night, try to make quality sleep a priority.
 Create a relaxing sleep routine in the evening to help you destress and unwind after a stressful day at school.
-In addition, avoiding caffeine and using the television, computers, or your phone in the evening can help your body fall asleep quicker and have a more restful sleep.
+In addition, avoiding caffeine and using television, computers, or your phone in the evening can help your body fall asleep quicker and have a more restful sleep.

 Just as it's important to make connections with peers who understand what you're going through, it's just as important to spend time away from everything related to nursing school.
 Your friends outside of your nursing program may not understand what day-to-day life is like for you, but that offers you an opportunity to have conversations that don't revolve around books, symptoms, or grades.
+Separating school from your outside life can help produce positive mental health outcomes for nurses.

 During holidays and breaks from school, try to make a point to reconnect with neighbors and friends over dinner, on a trip, or even during an evening workout.
 Nursing school can sometimes feel isolating, especially if you feel like you're always too busy to go out with friends and have fun, but spending even a few hours during school break socializing with friends can be just what you need tend to your mental health and be ready to tackle another semester.

 Frequent exercise is important for increasing your flexibility, endurance, stamina, balance, coordination, and strength.
 In addition, it can help reduce depression, improve mood, decrease feelings of soreness and pain, and improve memory.
-Each of these important benefits will help you not only feel better, but also be a more efficient and capable nurse!
+Each of these important benefits will help you not only feel better but also be a more efficient and capable nurse!

 There are many reasons for this, including the high levels of stress that nurses face on the job, long working hours, increased pain in the body, grief and trauma after the death of a patient, and feeling overwhelmed by high patient loads or unfavorable working conditions.
 To avoid falling into the trap of alcohol or drug addiction, it is essential to avoid self-medicating for anxiety, depression, or pain.
 If you are suffering from mental illness or physical pain, seek help so that you can be properly treated.

 As a college student, there are likely days where you have gotten home after a long day of class and work and realize that you haven't had a full meal all day.
-When this continues, your body will begin showing signs of malnourishment, including poor concentration, increased anxiety and depression, difficulty sleeping, fatigue, confusion, irritability, difficulties regulating your blood sugar, and a slowing metabolism.
+When this continues, your body will begin showing signs of malnourishment, including poor concentration, increased anxiety and depression, difficulty sleeping, fatigue, confusion, irritability, difficulties regulating your blood sugar, and slowing metabolism.

 Eating healthy meals is important for maintaining both your physical and your mental health.
 Try to eat a healthy meal before class and again before your work shift.
 Your school's cafeteria likely has options for on-the-go meals, such as fruit, yogurt, salads, or sandwiches.
 When you meet with your study group, consider meeting in the cafeteria or at a local cafe where you can all enjoy a healthy meal while studying.
-Finally, pack granola bars, fruits, pretzels, whole grain crackers, or cottage cheese in your bag to snack on throughout the day to avoid blood sugar crashes.
+Finally, pack granola bars, fruits, pretzels, whole-grain crackers, or cottage cheese in your bag to snack on throughout the day to avoid blood sugar crashes.

 It is essential to seek professional help for coping with trauma and grief associated with nursing.
 There is no shame in talking with a therapist after a stressful situation at work.
 Some nurses even continue with weekly or monthly counseling appointments to help combat stress and feelings of burnout and to have a safe outlet to decompress and avoid bringing stress home.